-- Risk factors and health behaviours we will work with our partners in the ICS to proactively reduce risks to future health including tobacco use, healthy eating for children and young people and asthma management for children and young people - Equity of access to our services we will use advanced analytical techniques to review the equity of our services including cancer access, 'did not attend' (DNA) rates for planned care, access for people with learning disabilities and autism and access for people living in areas with the highest levels of social and economic deprivation. - Making every contact count offering our patients support with health promotion and wellbeing services including smoking cessation, weight management, mental wellbeing services and financial advice.
+Risk factors and health behaviours: We will work with our partners in the ICS to proactively reduce risks to future health including tobacco use, healthy eating for children and young people and asthma management for children and young people.

+Equality of access to our services: We will use advanced analytical techniques to review the equality of our services including cancer access, 'did not attend' (DNA) rates for planned care, access for people with learning disabilities and autism and access for people living in areas with the highest levels of social and economic deprivation.

+Making every contact count: Offering our patients support with health promotion and wellbeing services including smoking cessation, weight management, mental wellbeing services and financial advice.

-- Involvement of patients and carers in the co-design of our services - Work with community groups to support appropriate use of primary care services by people from all cultural backgrounds - Continued development of our patient portal app within the NHS app giving patients access to clinical information and treatment plans, appointment cancellation and re-booking options - Make every contact count (MECC) with health promotion advice and social prescribing - 'Waiting well' support for those awaiting diagnosis or treatment - Virtual wards to help people stay in their home or get back home sooner - Making best use of our community hospitals - Community diagnostic centres (CDC) - Developing advanced analysis of our services and population needs
+- Involvement of patients and carers in the co-design of our services. - Work with community groups to support appropriate use of primary care services by people from all cultural backgrounds - Continued development of our patient portal app within the NHS app giving patients access to clinical information and treatment plans, appointment cancellation and rebooking options. - Make every contact count (MECC) with health promotion advice and social prescribing. - 'Waiting well' support for those awaiting diagnosis or treatment. - Virtual wards to help people stay in their home or get back home sooner.

+- Making best use of our community hospitals. - Community Diagnostic Centres (CDC). - Developing advanced analysis of our services and population needs.

-- Everyone who wants to can access information about their appointments and care via the NHS app - Our patients have flexible access to outpatient care - We can assure ourselves that access to our services and treatment is becoming more equitable for the Core20plus5 groups - We can offer healthy lifestyle advice (smoking cessation, alcohol services, diet and exercise) and information on community support through our outpatient services - We can provide specialty assessment for most patients who may need admission
+- Everyone who wants to can access information about their appointments and care via the NHS app. - Our patients have flexible access to outpatient care. - We can assure ourselves that access to our services and treatment is becoming more equitable for the Core 20 plus 5 groups. - We can offer healthy lifestyle advice (smoking cessation, alcohol services, diet and exercise) and information on community support through our outpatient services. - We can provide specialty assessment for most patients who may need admission.

-Strategic Objective 2 Lead the integration of care
+Strategic Objective 2: Lead the integration of care